devonfw-tutorials/katacoda-scenarios-dev/175_created-angular-mock-service_angular-mock-service/step1.md

 == Mock Service

 Services are often the smoothest files to unit test.
 A mock service imitates a real REST or SOAP API – it contains definitions for operations that clients call, receives requests, and returns simulated responses.
-Note: In the SoapUI documentation, mocking can also be called isolation, virtualization, or simulation.
-All these terms refer to the same SoapUI feature.

 When testing a component with service dependencies, the best practice is mocking them, in order to test the component in an isolated environment.
 In fact, our purpose is testing the component, not the services, that can be trouble, especially if they try to interact with a server.